anananacr/bblib_tutorial/README.md

 - Access `bblib_tutorial/bblib_tutorial` and open the Jupyter notebook (*.ipynb) corresponding to the method you wish.

-- Run the cells, changing the `/path/to/tutorial/` to the corresponding path in your case.
+- Run the cells, changing the `/path/to/tutorial/` to the corresponding path in your system.

 - Geometry files and masks necessary to run the example data are in the bblib_tutorial path.